FaisalHammad1999/futureproofwiki/Deployment-101-with-AWS-S3.md

     + Name your bucket. _NB: this must be completely unique - you cannot share a name with any other bucket in the world!_
     + Choose your region. _NB: you can choose any but you may consider choosing the location physically closest to you or your main user base.
 If you don't care about latency, the cheapest regions (once you are past free tier quota) tend to be North Virginia, Ohio and Ireland)_
     + Grant public access by unchecking 'Block _all_ public access' and checking the acknowledgement. _NB: this should only be done when you explicitly wish the public to access these files.
 In this case we do but bear in mind that in other contexts, this would not be desirable.on
-    + Versioning, tags, encryption and Advanced Settings can be left as default for now.
+    + Versioning, tags, encryption and Advanced Settings can be left as default for now, although Versioning is well worth looking into and enabling!
     + Click 'Create Bucket'
     + On next page, click on the name of your new bucket
 - Add bucket policy to allow access to all objects